 Ingredients

-- 3 tbsp olive oil: For searing and building flavor.
+- 3 tbsp olive oil, for searing and flavour

 Follow these simple steps for tender beef stew every time:

-Reduce heat to medium.
-Add onions and garlic, sautéing until soft (5 minutes).
-Stir in pureed tomato, cooking until sauce thickens (about 5 minutes).
-Season with salt and pepper. - Deglaze & Simmer
+Build the Base Reduce heat to medium.
+Add onions and garlic; sauté for 5 minutes.
+Add pureed tomato and cook until it thickens (about 5 mins).
+Season with salt and pepper.

-Cover, reduce heat to low, and simmer for 45 minutes. - Final Touches
+Simmer to Perfection Cover the pot, reduce the heat to low, and let it simmer for 45 minutes.

 Best Beef Stew Recipe